 Stock: extended Shopify to distinguish between stock in-store and in warehouse (in progress)

-An electronics store to guide customer choice before getting products from stock areas
+An electronics store to guide customer choice before getting products from stock areas:

 95%+ of product range is in back-room.
 Cloudshelf is used to narrow down customers target before going to collect a product.
 Mostly used by sales staff to help customers choose, though some use it to explore while staff serving someone else.